Victoria Carter: Later career

+In 2023 she began a regular column in Businessdesk called Failfile.
+Failfile interviews well-known and interesting people and explores their disappointments, embarrassment and knowledge.

 Honours and awards

-In 2013 Carter was named in the inaugural Forty Over 40 list acknowledging women who are disrupting and reinventing, and was the only Australasian selected.
-She was a finalist in the arts category of the Women of Influence awards in 2013 and 2014.
+In 2013 Carter was named in the inaugural Global Forty Over 40 list acknowledging women who are disrupting and reinventing, and was the only Australasian selected.

+She was a finalist in the arts category of the Women of Influence awards in 2013 and 2014 for her work with the Auckland Arts Festival.

 In the 2016 New Year Honours, Carter was appointed an Officer of the New Zealand Order of Merit for service to arts, business, and the community.

+In 2024 Baradene College awarded Victoria Carter the ‘Cor Unum Alumnae Meritae award which pays tribute to a Sacre Coeur alumna who has embraced the philosophy of the Sacred Heart in her everyday life.